logo

 Instagram/birdsnfishes

-They are communal breeders and seem like they live in groups.
+They are communal breeders and tend to live in groups.

-They are communal breeders and seem like they live in groups.
+They are communal breeders and tend to live in groups.

 Andreas Trepte / CC BY-SA 4.0